-With the advent of digital transformation, organizations are becoming more agile and seeing new opportunities for greater productivity, collaboration, and growth.
+With the advent of digital transformation, organizations need an IAM Security Strategy to become more agile and realize new opportunities for greater productivity, collaboration, and growth.

 Unlike traditional on-premise solutions where only a select group of people had access to critical information and centrally managed applications, autonomous teams are now adopting cloud tools that suit their specific needs.

 Many organizations are eager to embrace digital transformation and make the migration to the cloud, but embracing the benefits and capabilities of the cloud requires embracing greater control over governance and cloud identity access management (IAM).

 This is absolutely critical to safeguarding organizations against the data vulnerabilities inherent in teams transmitting data across an ever-increasing number of applications.
 In their recent eBook, Atlassian lays out how Access Governance and cloud IAM is solving this issue through their cloud platform.
 You can download that here.